yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/managed-freetrial.md

 type: docs
 ---

-To go beyond the capabilities of the [Sandbox cluster](../cloud-basics/create-clusters/create-clusters-free/), start a free trial to receive free credits towards creating [Dedicated clusters](../cloud-basics/) and exploring other features in YugabyteDB Managed.
+To go beyond the capabilities of the [Sandbox cluster](../cloud-basics/create-clusters/create-clusters-free/), start a free trial to receive free credits towards creating [Dedicated clusters](../cloud-basics/) and exploring other features in YugabyteDB Aeon.

 To start a free trial: